techbrarian/alma_migration/README.md

 the same folder when it runs (it requires info from and makes modifications to those files).
 The users.php script requires that the processed charges file be in the same folder when it runs.
 That script produces multiple files and will require various levels of local tweakage, so look it over closely.

+The scripts are designed to run on UTF-8 flat and MARC files as appropriate.The MARC records need to be converted to .mrk files (mnemonic marc) for the scripts to work.
+They need to be converted back to .mrc for upload.